UMD: A Globally Connected University

 - You have an expired U.S. visa stamp in your passport.
 It cannot be stamped canceled.
 If you applied for a new visa and it has not been issued or has been denied, you will not be able to re-enter the U.S. on your expired visa.

-- You are NOT from one of the following countries: Cuba, Iran, Iraq, Libya, North Korea, Sudan, or Syria.
+- You are NOT from one of the following countries: Cuba, Iran, Libya, North Korea, Sudan, or Syria.

 Caribbean Islands Where Automatic Visa Revalidation is Applicable:

-Saint Pierre, Miquelon, The Dominican Republic, Haiti, Bermuda, The Bahamas, Barbados, Jamaica, The Windward and Leeward Islands, Trinidad, Martinique, and other British, French and Netherlands territory or possessions in or bordering on the Caribbean Sea.
+Saint Pierre, Miquelon, The Dominican Republic, Haiti, Bermuda, The Bahamas, Barbados, Jamaica, The Windward and Leeward Islands, Trinidad, Martinique, and other British, French and Dutch territory or possessions in or bordering on the Caribbean Sea.